 - Undertake risk assessments to ensure the health and safety of new or expectant mothers.

-- Ensure the health and safety of young persons is not compromised.
+- Ensure the health and safety of young persons are not compromised.

 If you have been injured at work as the result of a health and safety breach, you may be entitled to compensation.

-Rather than considering the impact of the regulations in isolation, your solicitor will look at all the facts, witness statements and medical evidence associated with you case in order to advise you on the strength of your claim.
+Rather than considering the impact of the regulations in isolation, your solicitor will look at the broader circumstances, witness statements, and any medical evidence in order to advise you on the strength of your claim.